Last Updated on July 21, 2021 by Mark Ferguson

 How do real estate investors find off-market deals?

 There are many ways to find off-market properties and most of them take a lot of work.
-Here is a quick break down of ways to find off-market homes at a discount.
+Here is a quick breakdown of ways to find off-market homes at a discount.

 Buy from wholesalers

 Many real estate wholesalers will sell off-market properties to investors who can pay cash.
 Most wholesalers do not list their homes on the MLS, but utilize a buyers list to sell their properties.
-If you can find great wholesalers in your area, you may be able to get some great deals off the MLS.
+If you can find great wholesalers in your area, you may be able to get some great deals from the MLS.